+The second of the three components is optics.
 Once the cells have passed the laser intercept, the system must guide the emitted photons to the detectors, which will convert the photons to a proportional number of electrons.
 This can be done using two major classes of detectors: photodiodes and photomultiplier tubes.
 There’s a special case called the Avalanche photodiode, or APD, which is becoming popular to use in certain instruments.
 APD has some advantages because it’s less expensive than a PMT, and it has improved sensitivity in the far red regions.
 Photodiodes, photomultiplier tubes, and APDs work in a similar fashion.
 The left panel of Figure 4 shows a photodiode, and as light hits this center, it causes a depletion zone.
 This in turn causes the negative and positive charges to move in opposite directions, generating a current that is turned into the photocurrent.

 Figure 4: How photocurrent is generated by a photodiode and an APD.

 The right panel of Figure 4 shows a schematic avalanche photodiode.
 Like a PD, the photon hits the center of the APD and generates an electron hole and the changes migrate to the n and p regions.
 Where the APD differs is that near the negative end of the depletion zone, there is an electric field.
 As the electrons enter this avalanche zone, there is an amplification of the negative charges moving to the n region.
 This increases the sensitivity of the APD.
 These detectors are generally less expensive than a photomultiplier tube, and they have improved sensitivity – especially in the red region of the spectrum.